mscherotter/TranscoderExtension/README.md

 #### Output
 Property   | Type   | Description
 ---------- | ------ | -----------
-Status     | String | "OK" if successful, an error message to show to the user in the case of a problem.
+Status     | String | "OK" if successful, or an error message to show to the user in the case of a problem.

 ### Errors in Extensions
 If you use the Transcoder.Extension class, throwing an exception in your extension will show that message in the exception to the user in a Toast notification from Transcoder.